markblandford/home/src/assets/articles/why-i-practice-tdd/all.md

 Similar, you've written the production code, and you are beat, you're done.
 The last thing you want to do is write tests.
 You're validated further when you tell your business stakeholders, *"the work is done I just have the tests to write"*.
 They're response: *"don't bother, we need that feature out"*.

 7️⃣ I've written the tests up-front, and I get that regular feedback, as the tests go from red 🔴 to green 🟢.
 8️⃣ TDD gives me confidence that when all the tests are green 🟢, I've completed the full, working feature.
+There have been times where I have such confidence, I don't even need to manually test the changes: I know it works because my tests tell me so.

 ## How I TDD